These savory, very flavorful cabbage pancakes are served with a delightfully spicy dipping sauce.

 - 4 large eggs

-- 1 tablespoon reduced sodium soy sauce or use a gluten-free alternative
+- 1 tablespoon reduced sodium soy sauce - or a gluten-free alternative

 - ¼ teaspoon black pepper